-Shrivastava and Bajaj [10] carried out a research on Performance of HFA C(High Fly Ash Concrete) in Pavement Design.
-They varied the FA content from 0-60% in concrete which was to be used in pavement design.
-They concluded that with the increase in fly ash content, the plastic nature of material decreases and flow index also decreases.
+Shrivastava and and Bajaj [10] carried out a research on Performance of High FA Concrete in Pavement Design.
+They varied the fly ash content from 0-60% in concrete which was to be used in pavement design.
+They concluded that with the increase in FA content, the plastic nature of material decreases and flow index also decreases.
 This shows that the shear strength of soil increases with the increase of FA content.
-The bleeding of concrete goes on decreasing with the increase in FA content and as well as the compressive strength shows increased uptill 50% replacement.
+The bleeding of concrete goes on decreasing with the increase in FA content and as well as the compressive strength shows increased up till 50% replacement.
 The increase of FA decreased the expansion of soil and hence made it more suitable for sub-grade and sub-base.
 The FA based concrete was more cost effective than normal concrete.
 Also it showed an increase in the values of modulus of rigidity, toughness and elasticity with increased FA content.

 Haniron and Tomas [11] worked on Analysis of FA Cement Concrete for Road Construction.
-He concluded that upto 30% of FA replacement showed superior performance of concrete for road construction.
-He concluded that the use of FA increase the strength of concrete.
+They concluded that up to 30% of FA replacement showed superior performance of concrete for road construction.
+They further concluded that the use of FA increases the strength of concrete.
 The use of FA helps the concrete to gain its maximum strength faster.
-And FA can be is effective in concrete road pavement.
+And FA can be effective in concrete road pavement.

-Soman and Sobha [12], studied Strength and Behaviour of HVFAC (High Volume Fly Ash Concrete).
-They replacement with FA up to 50% by mass.
+Soman and Sobha [12], studied Strength and Behavior of HVFAC (High Volume Fly Ash Concrete).
+They made replacement with FA up to 50% by mass.
 They concluded from their research that, workability is directly proportional to FA content.
 With the replacement level of 50% FA the 7-day strength got reduced by almost 20% but 28-days strength of FA based concrete was greater than the control mix.
 The ultimate load and first crack load was more for HVFAC beams than normal concrete beams.
 Also FA based concrete was 24% cost effective than OPCC (Oakville Parent-Child Centre).